-Zimbabwe is a landlocked country blessed with bountiful natural resources, unspoiled wilderness and a large collection of wildlife.
+A customized, private Zimbabwe safari is an amazing adventure through a land blessed with bountiful natural resources, unspoiled wilderness, and spectacular national parks home to iconic African species such as buffalo, bush elephant, black rhinoceros, southern giraffe, African leopard, lion, cheetah, plains zebra, and several antelope species.
 The country is extremely diverse with habitats from the imposing granite hills of Matopos to majestic mountains, lush forests, enchanting streams on the Eastern Highlands, and productive woodlands and plains in the lowlands.
 There is much to attract the traveler, from adrenaline adventures, wildlife viewing and scenic wonders.

-Hwange National Park is Zimbabwe’s largest and most popular national park.
+Hwange National Park is Zimbabwe’s largest and most popular national park, Zimbabwe’s largest national park, home to southern Africa’s last great elephant, buffalo and sable herds.
 Landscapes range from the rugged, hilly country of the north to vast swathes of broad-leafed woodland and teak forests across the center, and the fossil river valleys, velis and plains in the southeast.
 The sandy soils of the Kalahari dominate the southwest, resulting in a unique meeting of two ecosystems and their associated fauna – oryx (an arid savannah species) can be found side by side with species like sable, more at home in moist woodland.
 Hwange is home to some of southern Africa’s last great elephant, buffalo and sable herds.

-- Experience the thrill of the grade 5 and 6 rapids of the Great Zambezi River
+- Experience the thrill of the grade 5 and 6 rapids on a river rafting trip on the Great Zambezi River

 - Fly over the mighty Victoria Falls in a chartered helicopter